byronwall/excel-vba-book/book/12-overview-of-user-forms-and-input/12-04-04 ListBox.md

 - Directly, via the List boject
 - Indirectly, using the `AddItem` command

 Either way you go, you have a couple of decisions after adding the item: what text do you want displayed for the item and do you want multiple columns?
-If you are dealing with a singel column, then you can simply add the text in the call for an addition and that's all.
+If you are dealing with a single column, then you can simply add the text in the call for an addition and that's all.
 IF you are working with columns, then you will need to do two things:

 - Set up the columns (using the editor or via commands) (TODO: add pictures or code here)
 - Call the command to set the fields using the row and column nujmber (TODO: add some code)